metapsy-project/metapsyDocs/content/rob/_index.en.md

 #### Introduction
 ---

-As part of the Metapsy initiative, we developed a version of the widely used **Cochrane RoB 2 tool** ([Sterne et al., 2019](https://www.bmj.com/content/366/bmj.l4898.short)).
-Our version is tailored for psychological intervention trials and provides clear, detailed guidance for answering RoB 2's signalling questions in this field.
+As part of the Metapsy initiative, we developed a risk of bias (RoB) tool tailored for psychological intervention trials.
+It provides clear, detailed guidance for conducting RoB ratings in this field.
 To make it easier to use, we also created digital assistants to help with the rating process.
 All materials and tools are freely available at [**metapsy.org/rob**](https://www.metapsy.org/rob).

 The tool can be applied in two ways: using (1) an **online RoB assistant**, or (2) **Excel** version of the tool.